dheavy/react-design-patterns/README.md

 # react-design-patterns

-> A Refresher on some of React's UI common best practices and design patterns.
+> Course to teach some of React's UI common best practices and design patterns.